ARogueOtaku/chatapp/README.md

 # chatapp
-A chat application made for both Mobile and Web using Appwrite as a backend.
+A chat application made for both Mobile(Flutter) and Web(React) using Appwrite as a backend.